Hi-Angel/notes-backup/libinput.md

 # todo

 * don't see a point in `TOUCH_NONE`.
 If a touch doesn't exist, then there's no pointer to it.
 The way libinput works is a touch bound to touchpad state aka `tp_dispatch`, which in turn stores pointers to touches.
 So, currently there're 2 different ways to disable a touch: set pointer to 0, or set a  `TOUCH_NONE`.
 Let's consolidate it by only using a pointer.
-Also, what's the difference between `TOUCH_HOVERING` and `TOUCH_UPDATE`.
+Also, what's the difference between `TOUCH_HOVERING` and `TOUCH_UPDATE`. **UPD**: ok, it's not even pointers.
+I can simplify the code by using instead of `TOUCH_NONE` algebraic data type.